Appstun/NeuroInfoAPI-Docs/twitch.md

 #### Description

 Get all cached VODs from the database.
-Requires authentication.

 #### Authentication